elephantscale/spring-cloud-labs/08-build-an-api-gateway-using-spring-cloud-gateway-to-route-requests-to-microservices/08-lab.md

    - Extract the downloaded zip file into a folder named `ApiGateway`.

 2. **Import the project into your IDE.**
-   - Open your IDE and import the `ApiGateway` project as a Maven project.

 3. **Enable Gateway functionality in `ApiGatewayApplication`.**
-   - Open the `ApiGatewayApplication.java` file in the `src/main/java/com/microservices/apigateway` folder.
+   - Open `ApiGatewayApplication.java` in the `src/main/java/com/microservices/apigateway` folder and ensure it contains:
-   - Add the `@SpringBootApplication` annotation:
      ```java
      package com.microservices.apigateway;